Protecting our Pollinators

-By joining with 300 Bee Cities and Bee Campuses in the US, the City of Reno has become part of a nationwide network of like-minded cities and campuses committed to pollinator health.
+By joining with over 300 Bee Cities and Bee Campuses in the US, the City of Reno has become part of a nationwide network of like-minded cities and campuses committed to pollinator health.

 When people hear the word “bee” they often think of a single bee species, the European honey bee (Apis mellifera).
 However, the United States is also home to just over 3,600 native (wild) bee species such as bumble bees, leafcutter bees, sweat bees, mason bees, longhorn bees, and mining bees.
 Native pollinators are particularly important because they evolved alongside native plants and in many cases are the most effective pollinators — and in a few cases, the only pollinators.
 Pollinators are keystone species in essentially every terrestrial ecosystem on earth, assisting in plant reproduction and supporting other species of wildlife.
 Pollinators touch our lives in numerous ways each day, including being responsible for approximately one third of the food and drink we consume.
 The value of crop pollination has been estimated between $18 and $27 billion annually in the U.S.

 Research has shown significant declines in native pollinator population sizes and ranges globally.
 In fact, up to 40% of pollinator species on earth may be at risk of extinction in the coming years as a result of habitat loss, pesticide use, and climate change.

 Thinking globally and acting locally, Bee City USA provides a framework for communities to come together to conserve native pollinators by providing them with healthy habitat that is rich in a variety of native plants, provides nest sites, and is protected from pesticides.